 In Italian "La Mansarda" means "the attic" and this is a space often forgotten where we just store things.
 But, in this sense, it is also a space where there is no right or wrong, and there are no mistakes.
 It is a space to find refuge from the harsh outside world and allow your inner self to thrive in ways you normally don't in day-to-day life.

-The 2 years of Covid have clearly proven how fragile is the artistic sector, yet how vital it is for the local communities' souls.
+The 2 years of Covid have proven how fragile the artistic sector is, yet how vital it is for the local communities' souls.

-Within the aim of supporting humanitarian projects, La Mansarda during 2022 has strongly supported PIC
+Within the aim of supporting humanitarian projects, La Mansarda 2022 has strongly supported PIC

 PIC-People In Cooperation is a humanitarian non-profit association founded in 2014 by Andrea Mastria, the current president of the association and also a nurse in Italy with a Master's in pediatric oncology, and Antonio Martella, the vice-president and a surgical nurse based in Chimbote.

-PIC is strongly active in Peru where it continues to seek funding which allows to have a medical center with good medical equipment able to provide appropriate diagnostic treatment for adult and children.
+PIC is strongly active in Peru where it continues to seek funding which allows it to have a medical center with good medical equipment able to provide appropriate diagnostic treatment for adults and children.
+This year (2023) La Mansarda will raise funding for UNICEF.

 The founder:

-The above picture is the beginning of everything.
-I am, and always will be, very grateful to my parents as they have given me a chance to an incredible life full of laughs, travels and Love.
+She born in Colombia and at the age of 4 years old was adopted together with her sister (she is the one in the yellow t-shirt) by Italian parents.
+The above picture represent for her the beginning of everything.
+She is, and always will be, very grateful to her parents as they have given her a chance to an incredible life full of laughs, travels and Love.

-Why did I came up with a website?
-I thought to grab the chance to show off La Mansarda project and some of its works.
+Why did she came up with this website?
+Well, she thought to grab the chance to show off La Mansarda project and some of its works to the world.

-The above picture is the beginning of everything.
-I am, and always will be, very grateful to my parents as they have given me a chance to an incredible life full of laughs, travels and Love.
+She born in Colombia and at the age of 4 years old was adopted together with her sister (she is the one in the yellow t-shirt) by Italian parents.
+The above picture represent for her the beginning of everything.
+She is, and always will be, very grateful to her parents as they have given her a chance to an incredible life full of laughs, travels and Love.

-Why did I came up with a website?
-I thought to grab the chance to show off La Mansarda project and some of its works.
+Why did she came up with this website?
+Well, she thought to grab the chance to show off La Mansarda project and some of its works to the world.